greedalbadi/The-Rhythm/README.md

 - The ability to Boost the tool to check 400 proxie at the same time (200 by default).
 - The ability to grab HTTP/HTTPS and SOCKS4 proxies.
 - The ability to choose how to save the proxies example(proxy:http).
+- Saves details about the runs

+# About the last update
+- Better code.
+- User agent update
+- Checked the discord webhook option.

 # How to send list to telegram and Discord